Meaning of Occurrence in a General Liability Policy

-The word accident generally means a fortuitous event.
-It is something that occurs unexpectedly or by chance.
+While accident isn't defined in the policy, this word generally means a fortuitous event.
+An accident is a circumstance that happens unexpectedly or by chance.
 Many events are clearly accidental.
 Here are some examples:

-- A branch breaks off a tree on your property and clunks a customer in the head.
+- A branch breaks off a tree on your property and falls onto a customer's head.

 - A plumber installs a pipe in a motel but fails to weld the pipe properly.
 The pipe bursts the following day, causing serious water damage to a motel room.

-In most liability policies, Coverage A does not exclude intentional acts.
-(Some types of intentional acts are specifically covered under Personal and Advertising Injury Coverage, but they don't qualify as occurrences.)
-However, Coverage A does exclude bodily injury or property damage that is expected or intended from the standpoint of the insured.
-"The insured" typically means the insured that is the subject of a claim or suit.
+Because it is designed to cover accidental events, a general liability policy excludes bodily injury or property damage that is expected or intended from the standpoint of the insured.
+That is, it excludes injury or damage that the insured inflicts on someone intentionally.
+"The insured" means the insured party that is the subject of a claim or suit.
 If that person committed an act by which he or she intended to cause injury or damage, any claim or suit that results may be excluded.

 As noted above, an occurrence includes continuous or repeated exposure to substantially the same general harmful conditions.
 This means that multiple events may constitute a single occurrence if they result from the same harmful circumstances.

-For example, suppose that a contractor installs a window in a commercial building.
-During the installation process, the contractor negligently fails to properly fasten the flashing to the window sill.
-The work is completed.
-Over the following two months four separate rainstorms occur.
+For example, suppose a property owner hires a contractor to install a window in an office building.
+The contractor completes the work but fails to properly fasten the flashing to the window sill.
+Over the following two months, four separate rainstorms occur.
 The window leaks during each storm, causing water damage to the building.
 The building owner sues the contractor for property damage.

 The water damage arose out of repeated exposure to the same harmful conditions (water leakage due to faulty flashing).
-Thus, the four events will be considered one occurrence under the contractor's liability policy.
-All damages awarded to the property owner in the suit will be subject to one Each Occurrence limit in the contractor's liability policy, not four separate limits.
+Thus, the contractor's liability insurer treats the four events as a single occurrence.
+It will pay the sum of all damages that result from the four events if that amount does not exceed the Each Occurrence limit in the policy.